Danmaku Settings.md

 </script>

-The above code implements an example of sending and receiving danmaku through websocket technology.
-First, when creating the zwplayer player instance, the sendDanmu parameter is provided, which points to a user-defined function.
-This custom function internally calls the websocket object to send danmaku data.
-Then, when creating the websocket object, the websocket's onmessage event is used to listen for danmaku messages forwarded from the server side.
-This message is actually an encoded json.
-After json decoding, the appendDanmu method of zwplayer is called to append the danmaku to the player's internal list for rendering.
+The code above implements an example of sending and receiving danmaku via WebSocket.
+First, when creating the zwplayer instance, the sendDanmu parameter is provided, pointing to a user-defined function.
+Inside this custom function, the WebSocket object is called to send danmaku data.
+Next, when creating the WebSocket object, the onmessage event is used to listen for danmaku messages forwarded by the server.
+This message is essentially an encoded JSON string; after JSON decoding, the appendDanmu method of zwplayer is called to append the danmaku to the player’s internal list for rendering.

 5. Built-in Danmaku Control UI